Wibiya/word-trek-solver/README.md

 [![Dependencies Status](https://jarkeeper.com/tomthought/word-trek-solver/status.svg)](https://jarkeeper.com/tomthought/word-trek-solver)

-A fast solver for games in the Boggle family, e.g. WordBrain, Work Trek Trek, etc. Given a puzzle to solve, this library will compute all possible words that can be spelled (i.e. it can provide word hints).
+A fast solver for games in the Boggle family, e.g. WordBrain, Work Trek, etc. Given a puzzle to solve, this library will compute all possible words that can be spelled (i.e. it can provide word hints).

 ## Usage